type-null/earthInsights/logCenter/learn-SwiftUI.md

   Both have pretty much exactly the same syntax.

+  Whenever you define a new structure or class, you define a new Swift type.
+Give types `UpperCamelCase` names.
+(Give properties and methods `lowerCamelCase` names)

   - stored `var`s (the kind you are used to, i.e., stored in memory)
     ```swift
     var isFaceUp: Bool